Craigp10/goFetch/README.md

 3. Ensure go packages are installed and up to date - execute `go mod tidy`

-4. Run local either of options below:
+4. Run locally.
+The program can be ran locally through a few approaches. by following either of the steps below:
+   1. Go server
-   1. Local go server - execute in terminal `go run server.go`
+      a. execute in terminal `go run server.go`
-   2. Local docker container
+   2. Docker container
       a.
 Ensure docker is installed locally [here](https://docs.docker.com/engine/install/)
       b.
 Build Docker image - execute `docker build --tag go-fetch .`
       c.
 Run docker container with image - execute `docker run -p 8080:8080 -d --name go_fetch go-fetch`
       d.
 Ensure container named `go_fetch` is running - execute `docker ps`
-5. Make request to server.
-Examples below...

-If you choose to run the application via cli follow these steps:
+   3. Running binary

-1. Build the binary
-   `go build .`
+      a.
+Build the binary `go build .`
-2. Move the binary to your PATH, most likely in the following path `/Users/<userprofile>/bin/`
+      b.
+Move the binary to your PATH, most likely in the following path `/Users/<userprofile>/bin/`
-3. Execute the following to run the server on port 8080 `go-fetch run --port 8080`
+      c.
+Execute the following to run the server on port 8080 `go-fetch run --port 8080`

-4. Make request.
+5. Request server by following the examples below...

+1.
 ## API Endpoints

 Path: `http://localhost:8080/fetch/attempts`